Does HMRC object to putting family members on the payroll?

 No business owner likes to think that they are being targeted by their trusted employees, but the sad truth is that fraud committed by internal staff is more common than we’d like to believe and many such cases have never been made public.
 In addition, research has shown that employees who hold positions of trust tend to be more dangerous as they can commit the crime longer and use various schemes to cover their tracks.

-As chartered accountants for small businesses in London, Putney and Richmond, we do our best to help our clients uncover fraud committed by internal staff.
+As Accountants for small businesses in London, Putney and Richmond, we do our best to help our clients uncover fraud committed by internal staff.
 For instance, when you’ve been tricked into signing off duplicate payments, especially on reoccurring charges, then we can spot and alert you when we go through the accounts.
 However, we must admit that sometimes it is impossible to tell if the transactions are genuine (or not) by looking at them alone.

 Here’s an example – a business owner hires seasonal staff during busy periods, so when a manager authorises payments to temp staff, one can’t tell, without digging deeper, if these temp staffs are genuine or if the manager has committed payroll fraud, which is rather widespread.